-- To determine the boot disk groups, look for the rootvol volume in the output of the vxprint command. - # vxprint - Use the vxdg command to find the boot disk group where you are currently booted. - # vxdg bootdg where the -Y option indicates a silent operation, and original_bootdg is the boot disk group that you no longer need.
+To determine the boot disk groups, look for the rootvol volume in the output of the vxprint command.

+'''

+vxprint

+'''

+2 Use the vxdq command to find the boot disk group where you are currently booted.

+'''

+vxdq bootdg

+'''

 - 3 Boot the operating system from the backup boot disk group. - Join the original boot disk group to the backup disk group.